zzd1992/TexasCalculator/README.md

 - the first one for ranks: `{23456789TJQKA}`
 - the second one for suits: `{cdhs}`

-The first two cards are private cards while the others are public cards.
+The first two cards are private while the others are public.

 ## Thanks
 This project is built at the top of [PokerHandEvaluator](https://github.com/HenryRLee/PokerHandEvaluator).
 It provides high performance code for 7 cards ranking.